-For this demo, we'll use two Ubuntu 18.04 virtual machines.
+For this demo, we'll use two Ubuntu 22.04 virtual machines.
 We'll install Apache on the first one and sslscan on the second one.
-You can theoretically use sslscan on CentOS, but I found that its implementation is buggy and doesn't work correctly:
+(This sslscan package isn't available in the AlmaLinux repository.):

 1. To install Apache on your Ubuntu machine, just do the following: